-• Residential densities are expressed in terms of dwelling units per net acre, which is the area remaining after land is dedicated for rights-ofway, easements, and other public or common uses.
-As a rule of thumb, the County assumes net acreage to be 75 percent of the gross for single-family residential projects and 80 percent of the gross for multiple-family residential and mixed-use projects.
-A project's actual density is calculated during the development review process and must fall within the density range for the applicable land use designation unless State laws, policies within this General Plan, or zoning regulations allow for higher or lower densities.
+• Residential densities are expressed in terms of dwelling units per net acre, which is the area remaining within a project site after land is dedicated for rights-of-way, easements, and other public or common uses.
+As a rule of thumb, the County assumes net acreage to be 75 percent of the gross for sites with residential designations up through Residential Low-Medium Density, 80 percent of the gross for sites with denser residential or mixed-use designations, and 95 percent of the gross for sites with agricultural designations.
+A project's actual density is calculated during the development review process.
+Actual density must fall within the density range for the applicable land use designation unless State laws, such as Density Bonus, or policies within this General Plan allow for higher or lower densities.